 In general the colors in Golden High Flow paints are intense that have great flow characteristics for airbrushing.
 If there is a warning with these paints is that they tend to dry very fast.
 You can avoid clogging by adding a little airbrush thinner or acrylic drying retarder.
 Only use a small amount of these additives.
 A little goes a long way!

 Wicked colors are great for airbrushing different surface types.
 This includes plastic, resin, or metal miniatures and models.
+In my experience, this or Badger Minitaire are probably the best airbrush paint for 3D prints.
 Though, you will still want to start with a good primer.
 I’ve used wicked colors to airbrush wood, cardboard wargaming terrain, and other odd materials you may use scratch building scale models.

 You can buy Wicked colors in most art stores in single paint colors or in sets.
 The colors are generally transparent, which I like using over a black and white undercoat.